kyma-project/btp-manager/README.md

    ```sh
    kubectl get btpoperators btpoperator
    ```
    > **NOTE:** The CR is in the `Warning` state and the message is `Secret resource not found reason: MissingSecret`.
-To create a Secret, follow the instructions in [Create and Install a Secret](./docs/user/tutorials/02-20-create-secret.md).
+To create a Secret, follow the instructions in [Create a BTP Manager Secret](./docs/user/tutorials/04-10-create-btp-manager-secret.md).

 For more installation options, read the [Install and Uninstall BTP Manager](./docs/contributor/01-10-installation.md) document.